 system with our assistance.

-Our lead attorney is a certified family law specialist with 47 years of
+Our lead attorney is a certified family law specialist with over 50 years

 and advocates who are recognized by peers and the California bar as legal